Naom-Roads/naomi-tech-challenge-master/README.md

 <!-- Rack attack installed, initializer created and configuration to throttle based on specs above complete.
 Ran a test on postman and appears to be working --->

 - **Feature**: Allow the metrics machine to have a friendly name rather than just a uuid.
 (IN PROGRESS)

-* Created generated machine controller with show action and search
-* Need to create a machine table that has a one to many relationship with metrics
-* Need to give html url a name that displays the machine name or id
-* need to connect the page to the search function and create link from the metrics List

 - **Feature**: Add a new page with a view based on a single machine_id.
 List all of the metric categories for that machine and their values in a table.
 Update the main list to make the machine_ids clickable to go here.
 (IN PROGRESS)